-WASHINGTON (AP) -- The Institute for Supply Management reports on growth at U.S. services firms in January.
+WASHINGTON (AP) -- The Institute for Supply Management reports on growth at U.S. service firms in June.
 The ISM will release its services index at 10 a.m.
-Eastern Wednesday.
+Eastern time on Thursday.

-SLIGHT DECLINE: Economists forecast that the index fell to 53.2 in February, according to a survey by FactSet.
-That would be a decline from 54 in the previous month.
-Any reading above 50 indicates growth.
+STEADY GROWTH: Economists forecast that the index dipped to 56 in June from 56.3 in May.
+But anything above 50 indicates the services sector is expanding.
 The ISM is a trade group of purchasing managers.

-The service survey covers businesses that employ 90 percent of the workforce, including retail, construction, health care and financial services firms.
+The services survey covers businesses that employ 90 percent of the workforce, including retail, construction, health care and financial services firms.

 - Politics & Government